Items filtered by date: January 2024

 Plantar fasciitis, an often debilitating foot condition, emerges as a result of inflammation in the plantar fascia, a thick band of tissue connecting the heel to the toes.
 This inflammation occurs when the tissue endures excessive stress or strain, leading to small tears and irritation.
 The plantar fascia plays a vital role in supporting the arch of the foot, and when subjected to prolonged or repetitive stress, it becomes vulnerable to damage.
 The primary cause of plantar fasciitis is often attributed to overuse or excessive strain on the feet, commonly seen in activities like running, standing for extended periods, or wearing unsupportive footwear.
 Factors such as obesity, high arches, or abnormal foot mechanics can further increase the risk of developing plantar fasciitis.
 If you have heel pain, it is suggested that you visit a podiatrist who can accurately diagnose and treat plantar fasciitis.

 Plantar fasciitis is a common foot condition that is often caused by a strain injury.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our doctors from Andrea Hyperbaric Wound Care & Podiatry Center.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our doctors from Andrea Hyperbaric Wound Care & Health Center.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 What Is Plantar Fasciitis?